meisyal/ami-converter/README.md

 * Audio: Wave (WAV), MP2, MP3, AAC, FLAC, OGG, and WMA audio files
 * Video: Avi (AVI), MPEG-1, MPEG-2, H.264/MPEG-4 AVC, FLV, and WMV video files

-If you choose the audio file, you can choose the bitrate.
+If you choose the audio file, you can control the bitrate.
 Bitrate is from 16 to 320 kbps.
-Then, if you choose the video file, you can set not only bitrate but also frame-rate.
-Frame-rate is from 15 to 60 fps.
+Then, if you choose the video file, you can set not only the bitrate but also the frame-rate.
+The frame-rate is from 15 to 60 fps.

 Beside that, this application gives you the information about multimedia file.
 This information contains the original size of file, the compressed size,